Wormwood: Lore, Historical Uses and Cultivation Information:

 - Wormwood oil is poisonous and is for external use only.

-- The few confirmed overdose reports all involve oral ingestion of pure wormwood oil, minimum of 10ml, resulting in kidney failure and hospitalization.
+- The few confirmed overdose reports all involve oral ingestion of pure wormwood oil, a minimum of 10 ml, resulting in kidney failure and hospitalization.

 Kidney problems: Cranberry juice, apple cider vinegar, medical dialysis.